gazebo-web/fuel-server/README.md

 # Environment Variables

 You may want to create an `.env.bash` file to define environment vars.
-Remember to add it to `.hgignore`.
+Remember to add it to `.gitignore`.
 Then load the env vars using `source .env.bash` from the bash terminal where you will run go commands.

+# Minimum required variables for local development.

+1. `IGN_DB_USERNAME` : Mysql user name.
+1. `IGN_DB_PASSWORD` : Mysql user password.
+1. `IGN_DB_ADDRESS` : Mysql address, of the form `host:port`.
+1. `IGN_DB_NAME` : Mysql database name, which should be `fuel`.
+1. `IGN_DB_MAX_OPEN_CONNS` : Max number of open connections in connections pool.
+Eg. 66.
+1. `IGN_FUEL_RESOURCE_DIR` : the file system path where models will be stored.
+1. `IGN_FUEL_VERBOSITY` : controls the level of output, with a default value of 2.
+0 = critical messages, 1 = critical & error messages, 2 = critical & error & warning messages, 3 = critical & error & warning & informational messages, 4 = critical & error & warning & informational & debug messages
+1. `AUTH0_RSA256_PUBLIC_KEY` : Auth0 RSA256 public key without the '-----BEGIN CERTIFICATE-----' and '-----END CERTIFICATE-----'
+    Note: This env var will be used by the backend to decode and validate any received Auth0 JWT tokens.This env var will be used by the backend to decode and validate any received Auth0 JWT tokens.
+You can get this key from: <https://osrfoundation.auth0.com/.well-known/jwks.json> (or from your auth0 user).
+It is the "x5c" field.

 ## Using AWS S3 buckets